-Leave the plant to do its thing for a while.
+Leave the plant to do its thing for a bit.
 If the weather is dry, give it a light watering now and then.

 Once the growth begins in earnest, you’ll see a pattern emerge.
-If the green growth is consistent across the surface of the soil, the plant doesn’t really need replanting.
+If the green growth is consistent across the surface of the soil, the plant doesn’t really need repotting.

-But if the center of the pot has no new growth, it definitely needs to be moved to a larger pot.
-The rhizomes beneath the surface drive the new season’s new growth, and if the new growth appears only around the edges of the pot, that means the rhizomes have grown outward from the center of the plant – as is their imperative to do, to spread outward – and are running around the walls of the pot (remember the photo above) because they have no room to do anything else.
+But if the center of the pot has no new growth, with new green sprouts ringing the edges, it definitely needs to be moved to a larger pot.
+The rhizomes beneath the surface drive the new season’s new growth, and if the sprouts appear only around the edges of the pot, that means the rhizomes have grown outward from the center of the plant – as is their imperative to do, to spread outward – and are running around the walls of the pot (remember the photo above) because they have no room to do anything else.

 Select a pot